What is Bowed Tendon Horse and How It Can Affect Your Horse

 “Why Are My Horses Tendons Swollen?”

 If your horse has swollen tendons in his or her legs, your horse may have bowed tendons.
-Whether or not this is the case, if you suspect your horse is injured, it’s a good idea to call a vet so the vet can examine him or her and identify and treat any injuries.
+Whether or not this is the case, if you suspect your horse is injured, it’s a good idea to call a vet so the vet can examine him or her and provide the appropriate bowed tendons treatment plan.

-“Can You Ride a Horse With a Bowed Tendon?”
+Should You Buy a Horse With a Bowed Tendon?

 Conclusion